-The Statelessness Network Asia Pacific (SNAP) is a recently formed civil society network.
-Our goal is to promote collaboration and information sharing on addressing statelessness in Asia the Pacific.
+The Statelessness Network Asia Pacific (SNAP) is a civil society coalition with the goal of promoting collaboration on addressing statelessness in Asia and the Pacific.

-Populations who are stateless, or at risk of statelessness, often have limited or no access to basic human rights such as education, employment, housing, and health services.
+As a result, stateless people often have limited or no access to fundamental human rights such as education, employment, housing, and health services.

-They are at a heightened risk of exploitation, human trafficking, arrest and arbitrary detention because they have difficulty proving who they are or links to a country of origin.
+Stateless people are also at a heightened risk of exploitation, human trafficking, arrest and arbitrary detention because they can face difficulty proving who they are or links to a State.

-Additionally, they are also often unable to pay taxes, buy and sell property, open a bank account, legally marry, or register a birth or death.
+Statelessness can also restrict a person’s ability to buy and sell property, open a bank account or register a birth, marriage or death.

 RATIONALE FOR SNAP

 Civil society actors are in a unique position to respond to the challenge of statelessness in Asia and the Pacific through civil society’s existing direct engagement with stateless populations and decision makers.
-In fact, there are many examples across the region where civil society actors have successfully addressed statelessness for specific populations.
+In fact, there are many examples across the region where civil society actors, in collaboration with governmental actors and UN agencies, have successfully addressed statelessness for specific populations.

-Currently however, there is limited collaboration and information sharing between civil society actors on lessons learned and strategies used to address statelessness.
-SNAP aims to bridge this gap.
-Collaboration and exchange between civil society actors will enhance individual actors’ impact and create opportunities for collective action.
+However, before SNAP's launch there was limited collaboration between civil society actors on lessons learned and strategies used to address statelessness.
+That was in large part because there was no dedicated forum for civil society to share knowledge and information on the lessons they had learned, or the strategies that had proven useful and effective.
+Therefore, SNAP was established to bridge this gap.
+Collaboration and exchange between civil society actors enhances individual actors’ impact and creates opportunities for collective action.